-Not all exotics have problems with their teeth, but chinchilla teeth can be downright problematic.
+Not all exotics have problems with their teeth, but chinchilla teeth can be problematic.
 Chinchillas, like some other exotic pets, have the type of teeth that grow continuously throughout their lives.
-These teeth may periodically require tooth trims if your chinchilla doesn't wear them down himself.
+These teeth may periodically require tooth trims if your chinchilla doesn't wear them down themselves.

 Overgrown Chinchilla Teeth

 The incisors, or front teeth, of your chinchilla, are the easiest to identify when they become overgrown.
 They will usually grow so long that they begin to curve and stick out between the lips.
 Once they get too long, they can become stuck on things, or worse, grow into the gums or roof of your chinchilla's mouth.
 The molars, or teeth in the back of the mouth, can also reach excessive lengths.
 Molars are difficult to observe without the use of a speculum to look in the back of the mouth, but chinchillas with overgrown molars will commonly hypersalivate and have difficulty chewing and swallowing.

 Incisor Tooth Trims

 If done correctly, tooth trims are not painful.
 There are two common methods used to trim incisors.
 The first is by using regular dog nail trimmers to cut the teeth like you would a toenail but with this method, there is a high risk of cracking or splitting the teeth because of the force needed to use the clippers.
 This method can cause pain if the tooth is split up to the nerve or is trimmed too short.

 The second method is by using a handheld rotary tool, like the Dremel, with a cut-off wheel to slice off the excess tooth.
 This method causes no trauma to the tooth.
 The only concerns are for trauma to the gums or lips if the wheel accidentally grazes them, or if the tooth is trimmed too short.
 Many exotic pet hospitals will perform these tooth trims inexpensively with a technician or a doctor but it should be done with anesthesia.